 If you don’t want to bloat your website with an extra plugin just for removing emojis, you can disable them by adding a few lines of code to your child theme’s function.php file or through the “Code Snippets” plugin.

 So, without further ado, here is the simple code you need to add to your function.php file or to the code snippets plugin to disable emoji files;

 This code will remove all the traces of emojis from your WordPress website.

-Emojis can be fun, helpful, and improve the dwell time of users on your website.
+Emojis can be fun and helpful and improve the dwell time of users on your website.
 But we rarely use them on our website.
-In this case, we suggest disabling them from your website to increase code efficiency, speed, and reduce an extra file.
+In this case, we suggest disabling them from your website to increase code efficiency and speed and reduce an extra file.

 And when we talk about the steps for disabling emojis, they’re pretty easy and quick.
 By using the methods we shared in this guide, you can disable emojis in a few minutes (or probably a few seconds).